qiu8310/grunt-bower-bundle/README.md

 // endbundle
 ```

-**For now, bundle css not support minify and debug, it just concat to one file**
+**For now, bundle css not support minify, but it also support debug mode**